set-soft/ComfyUI-ImageMisc/README.md

 Once installed the examples are available in the ComfyUI workflow templates, in the *Image Misc* section (or ComfyUI-ImageMisc).

 - [image_download.json](example_workflows/image_download.json): Shows how to use the image downloader node.
+- [resize.json](example_workflows/resize.json): Shows the most common uses of the resize and padding nodes.
+You can see how various modes and options affects the result and how the different interpolation methods works.
+It shows how masks and RGBA images are handled.

 ## &#x0001F4DD; Usage Notes